zalias9/outlier-challenge-reporting/README.md

 - Implement the `getStudentReport` method in `api.js`.
 This report should fetch student grade data from the following remote source: https://outlier-coding-test-data.netlify.app/grades.json, where the id in the json data matches the id in the students database.
 The output should include student details as well as their grades information.

 - Implement the `getStudentGradesReport` method in `api.js`.
-This report should contain the following statistics: highest grade of all students, lowest grade of all students, average grade across all students.
+This report should contain the following statistics for *each course*: highest grade of all students, lowest grade of all students, average grade across all students.

 - Create tests relevant for the endpoints.